Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: 2-parameter families of embeddings

+\begin{remark} In Figures \ref{F: cuspextension finger corner whitney germed} and \ref{F: cuspextension whitney corner finger germed}, the right-middle frame depicts only part of the extended corner.
+The part of the corner not shown has been pushed into the 4th dimension.
+This is shown explicitly in Figure \ref{F: Dotted line notation}. \end{remark} Shown in Figures \ref{F: cuspextensionF}, \ref{F: cuspextensionW} are the four cases of extending the corners of $\mF$ and $\mW$, up to the choice of parameterizing the local neighborhood $U$.
+For passing a cusp point, there are three cases to consider depending on the previous finger/Whitney data.

 \begin{itemize} \item[Case 1:] The first case to consider is when the transverse point $p$ is free of all previous finger/Whitney data.
 Then the previous data extends unaffected and will be disjoint from the created finger/Whitney.
-The new disc will have disjoint interiors and their boundaries will create an embedded arc on both $\mR_{s,t_0}$ and $\mG$ for $s>s_0$.
+The new discs will have disjoint interiors and their boundaries will create an embedded arc on both $\mR_{s,t_0}$ and $\mG$ for $s>s_0$.

-\item[Case 2:] Here we will assume that a single disc from either $\mF$ or $\mW$ that is pairing off the transverse point $p$.
-After performing a local isotopy, we may assume the disc appears as in Figure \ref{F: single disc x^3} for $s<s_0$.
-The frame in the right most column middle row indicates the potential extensions of the disc after the cusp.
-In blue, we have a partial disc with its boundary running through all three intersection points.
-In yellow, we have both the local finger and Whitney discs created by the cusp. \emph{What determines the extension is whether the initial disc was a finger disc or a Whitney disc for the family $H_s(t)$ $s<s_0$.
-If the disc was a finger disc, then the extension is obtained using a parallel of the new finger disc.
-Here there are two choices but these differ by a disc slide over the new finger disc.
-If the disc was a Whitney disc, then one uses a parallel of the Whitney disc, and again the choices here differ by a disc slide.} This procedure is depicted in Figure \ref{F: x^3 fw extension}.
-In either case, the extended disc will be completely disjoint from both the newly created finger/Whitney discs.
+\item[Case 2:] Here we will assume that there is a single disk from $\mF$ or $\mW$ that pairs off the transverse point $p$.
+After performing a local isotopy, we may assume that this disc is either locally finger germed or locally Whitney germed.
+Figures \ref{F: cuspextensionF} and \ref{F: cuspextensionW} show how the corner is then extended. \emph{What determines the extension is whether the initial disc was a finger disc or a Whitney disc for the family $H_s(t)$ $s<s_0$ and how it is locally germed with respect to the cusp.
+If the disc was a Whitney germed finger disc, then the extension is obtained using a parallel of the new finger disc (see Figure \ref{F: Dotted line notation}); if the disc was a finger germed Whitney disc, then one uses a parallel of the Whitney disc.} In either case, the extended disc will be completely disjoint from both of the newly created finger/Whitney discs.